Lucius G. Tong

 Lucius Gillespie Tong (August 1, 1842 – April 12, 1908) was a lawyer, professor at the University of Notre Dame, bank executive, and the fifth mayor of South Bend, Indiana.

 Early life and education

-Tong was born in Carroll, Fairfield County, Ohio on August 1, 1842.
-He was the oldest child of Oliver Perry Tong (1813-1871) and Eleanor Elizabeth Poorman (1813-1876).
+Tong was born in Carroll, Fairfield County, Ohio, on August 1, 1842, to Eleanor (née Poorman) and Oliver P. Tong.
+His father was a civil engineer.

 In 1858 Tong began studies at Kenyon College, and in 1859 he entered the University of Notre Dame.
 He received a diploma in the Commercial Department at Notre Dame in 1861 and a Bachelor of Laws from Notre Dame in 1871.

 Career

 Tong began teaching at Notre Dame in 1863 as Professor of Bookkeeping.
 Immediately after receiving his law degree in 1871, he also served as Professor of Commercial Civil Law.
 The following year he was identified as Dean of the Commercial Faculty, Professor of Bookkeeping and of Commercial and Civil Laws.
 By 1877 he was Director of the Law Department as well as Professor of Bookkeeping.
 He remained on the faculty of Notre Dame as Professor of Law and Bookkeeping until 1882, when he was appointed secretary of the St. Joseph County Savings Bank.

 Tong and attorney John Hagerty established a practice as attorneys and real estate agents in South Bend in August 1873.
 In May 1874, Hagerty qualified as City Judge in South Bend and in 1875 Tong established a law practice of his own.